ranhershko/devops-it-all/ansible/roles/grafana-env/README.md

 Requirements
 ------------

-The Grafana helm install from local devops-it-all/helm/grafana dir
+The Grafana helm installation is done from local devops-it-all/helm/grafana dir
 Using:
 1) ansible terraform module
 2) terraform helm provider